 Additionally, healthcare services often do not offer support for the unique needs of women and girls.
 A high number of women die during, before or after childbirth; and girls often do not have enough information to make informed decisions about their health.

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.

-We first began working in Pakistan in 1980, providing emergency relief, health care, education, job training and other essential services in communities affected by conflict and natural disaster.
+We first began working in Pakistan in 1980, providing emergency relief, health care, education, job training and other essential services in affected communities.
 Since then, the IRC has expanded to support communities in all eight provinces and territories of Pakistan.

-As the country struggles to recover from the effects of widespread poverty and natural disasters, the IRC is focusing our efforts in Islamabad, Khyber Pakhtunkhwa, Federally Administered Tribal Areas, Sindh, Punjab and Balochistan by:
+As vulnerable Pakistanis struggle to recover from the coupled effects of poverty and natural disasters, the IRC is focusing our efforts in Islamabad, Khyber Pakhtunkhwa, Federally Administered Tribal Areas, Sindh, Punjab and Balochistan by:

 - assisting flood and earthquake survivors with emergency relief and ongoing services;

 - building and repairing homes, schools and roads;